Mining Claims Map — Manitoba

 What file format do I need for Manitoba mineral claims data?

-Manitoba mineral claims boundaries are available from Manitoba Mineral Titles Online and can typically be downloaded as Shapefiles or KML.
+Manitoba mineral claims boundaries are available from iMaQs (Integrated Mining and Quarrying System) and can typically be downloaded as Shapefiles or KML.
 Convert these to GeoJSON at mapshaper.org before importing into Exploration Maps.

 Who regulates mineral claims in Manitoba?

-Mineral claims in Manitoba are regulated by the Manitoba Mining and Petroleum.
-All tenure and claims data can be queried through Manitoba Mineral Titles Online.
+Mineral claims in Manitoba are regulated by the Manitoba Economic Development, Investment, Trade and Natural Resources.
+All tenure and claims data can be queried through iMaQs (Integrated Mining and Quarrying System).

 What minerals are typically mapped in Manitoba?